Looking for a photographer to shoot your wedding proposal in metro Detroit?

 Sneaky Wedding Proposal Photography in Detroit!

 So you've been planning your proposal for months and you've made elaborate plans to pop the question.
 Wouldn't it be awesome to have that moment captured?

 As a photojournalist and former theater major, I've got just the skill set to put off this wonderful surprise.
 Engagement and wedding proposal photography isn't quite as straight forward as you might think.
 So far, all of my proposal photography has involved freezing temperatures, a lot of play acting and interesting obstacles.
-I charge $300 for the first hour and $250 for every hour thereafter.
+I charge $600 for an hour (ish) of on location time.
 Not only do I shoot the Detroit, Michigan wedding proposal, but if time allows (and it usually does), it's a great way to get some spontaneous, authentic and fun engagement photos.
-The disk is ready within the week so you can announce your engagement to the world in style.
+The high resolution, digital files will be in your hot hands within 24 hours so you can announce your engagement to the world in style.

 You'll see from the slideshow that all of these circumstances are pretty unique, but each of the Detroit area men wanted to make sure their proposal of marriage was well photographed and the reactions were documented.
 The first wedding proposal involved a fly by in an area that is not photographer friendly and the plane had just called the groom to be to tell him it was too cold to pull the banner popping the question.
 So I'm on location taking photos of my son in the freezing temps when all of the sudden the groom to be drops to his knee.
 Just then.... the plane arrives!
 All's well that ends well!